 And most probably it did, even though you felt like you were left alone in the dark.

-We almost gave up (when we first developed this method, over a year ago) on LinkedIN groups, because we felt nothing was happening.
+We almost gave up (when we first developed this method) on LinkedIn groups, because we felt nothing was happening.

 And guess what?

 It was our main source of traffic!!
-It was bigger than Google Plus and Twitter, where we actually got a lot of engagement.
+It was bigger than Twitter, where we actually got a lot of engagement.
 On those social networks we had engagement, but no traffic.